weberfs/CA_ADA_BDSP/README.md

 This dataset contains 1,600,000 tweets extracted using the twitter API.
 It contains the following 5 fields:

-ids: The id of the tweet (eg. 4587)
+ids: The id of the tweet (eg. 4587).
-date: the date of the tweet (eg. Sat May 16 23:58:44 UTC 2009)
+date: the date of the tweet (eg. Sat May 16 23:58:44 UTC 2009).
 flag: The query (eg. lyx).
 If there is no query, then this value is NO_QUERY.
-user: the user that tweeted (eg. bobthebuilder)
+user: the user that tweeted (eg. bobthebuilder).
-text: the text of the tweet (eg. Lyx is cool)
+text: the text of the tweet (eg. Lyx is cool).

 ## Ojectives